arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * How would you explain the recent rise in interest for NoSQL?
 * How does NoSQL tackle scalability challenges?
 * In which case would you use a document database like MongoDB instead of a relational database like MySQL or PostgreSQL?
+* How to enforce authentication on a sharded MongoDB cluster?

 ### [[↑]](#toc) <a name='codeversioning'>Questions about code versioning:</a>